Alan-Tyler/manager-README/README.md

 ## One-to-ones
 One-to-ones are very important to me because they are a dedicated space for you to talk about anything and everything you want.
 They are meetings primarily for you, and only secondarily for me.
 It’s not a status meeting, unless you want to talk about status.

-## How I can help you
-Your career is yours.
-You know best how you’d like to grow and in what areas.
-I can however provide feedback and a perspective.
-I’ll do my best to provide growth and learning opportunities, it’ll be up to you to seize them; let’s work together on this.

-At the end of the day, it is your career.
-You set your goals.
-You set your priorities.
-Let me know how I can help you achieve them.

 You can ask me anything.
 The vast majority of the time I’ll answer.
 Very infrequently, I won’t be able to.
 But I’m committed to never lying to you.